-- · Raise attachment lift lever to its highest position. - Release parking brake by pressing clutch/brake pedal. - Place freewheel control in "transmission disengaged position" (See "TO TRANSPORT" in the Operation section of this manual). - Roll tractor forward off skid. - Remove banding holding the deflector shield up against tractor.
+- Raise attachment lift lever to its highest position. - Release parking brake by depressing clutch/brake pedal. - Place freewheel control in "transmission disengaged" position (See "TO TRANSPORT" in the Operation section of this manual). - · Roll tractor forward off skid.

 Continue with the instructions that follow.